BeastBreath/PasswordCheckerAndGenerator/README.md

 1. You will need to install [Python](https://www.python.org/) 3.10 on your machine.

-2. The next version of the program also uses tensorflow and keras
+2. The next version of the program also uses tensorflow

 ```bash
 python3 -m pip install -r requirements.txt